 Albert exhibits internationally and nationally and has been the recipient of numerous awards and prizes.
-Most recently Albert won the City of Sydney commission to create a public artwork in Hyde Park.
-Titled 'Yininmadyemi - Thou didst let fall' the artwork honours the military service of Aboriginal and Torres Strait Islander service men and women and will be completed by Anzac Day 2015.
-Visit here for further information.
+In 2015 Albert completed a memorial in Hyde Park after being awarded the City of Sydney commission to create a public artwork.
+Titled 'Yininmadyemi - Thou didst let fall' the artwork honours the military service of Aboriginal and Torres Strait Islander service men and women.

 Albert's grandfather, Eddie Albert, enlisted in 1940.
 As a member of the 2/15th Battalion of the 9th Division he served in the Middle East before becoming a prisoner of war in Germany and Italy.
 His grandfather's service and postwar experience as an Aboriginal returned serviceman has been an ongoing source of inspiration for Albert.